worldmobilegroup/aya-node/docs/guide_join_devnet.md

 ### Session Keys

-The aya-node/validator is able to operate now, but the blockchain does not know of the validator yet.
-To make it possible for a validator to join the network as block producer it must commit its session keys and get added to the validator set by the chain authority.
+The aya-node is able to operate now, but the blockchain does not know of the validator yet.
+To make it possible for a validator to join the network as block producer it must commit its session keys and get added to the validator set by the ruling chain authority.
 The session keys are important, the rotation must be restricted to the operator only.
-Validators should for this purpose make sure no APIs of the validator is exposed to the public.
+Validators should for this purpose make sure no API of the validator is exposed to the public.

 To get your session keys you need to start the node and make a local RPC call.
-If you followed the previous steps your node shoudl be already running.
+If you followed the previous steps your node should be already running as systemd service.

 Check the status of your node service: